hoytech/quadrable/README.md

 For optimistic roll-up applications, proofs only need to be supplied in the case a fraudulent action is detected.
 If the system is well designed, then game-theoretically the frequency of this should be "never".
 Because of this, typical gas costs aren't the primary concern.
 The bigger issue is the worst-case gas usage in the presence of [adversarially selected keys](#proof-bloating).
 If an attacker manages to make it so costly for the system to verify a fraud proof that it cannot be done within the block-gas limit (the maximum gas that a transaction can consume, at any cost), then there is an opportunity for fraud to be committed.

 Let's assume that an attacker can create colliding keyHashes up to a depth of 160 for every element to be proven.
-This would be extremely computationally expensive -- on the same order as finding distinct private keys with colliding bitcoin/ethereum addresses.
+Each of these would be extremely computationally expensive -- on the same order as finding distinct private keys with colliding bitcoin/ethereum addresses.
 In this case, calldata+import+query+update would take around 800k gas for each value.
 At the time of this writing, the gas block limit is 12.5m, which suggests that around 15 of these worst-case scenario values could be verified.
 In order to leave a very wide security margin, this suggests that fraud-proof systems should try to use under 15 values for each unit of verification (assuming other gas costs are negligible).

 ## Author and Copyright